Chalarangelo/30-seconds-of-code/content/snippets/js/s/quick-sort.md

 ---
 title: Quick sort
-type: snippet
+type: story
 language: javascript
 tags: [algorithm,array,recursion]
 cover: eagle
+excerpt: Sort an array of numbers, using the quicksort algorithm.
-dateModified: 2021-10-13
+dateModified: 2023-12-16
 ---

-Sorts an array of numbers, using the quicksort algorithm.
+## Definition

+[Quicksort](https://en.wikipedia.org/wiki/Quicksort) is a **divide and conquer sorting algorithm**.
+It first divides a large array into two smaller subarrays and then recursively sorts the subarrays.

+## Implementation

 - Use recursion.
 - Use the spread operator (`...`) to clone the original array, `arr`.